splx-ai-demo/student-resarch-data-exfiltration-agent/README.md

 ## Initial Setup

 ### 0. API Keys and Environment Setup
-- Create a `.env` file in your project root with .env.example as a template:
+- Create a `.env` file in your project root with `.env.example` as a template:

 1. LangSmith Setup:
    - Go to [LangSmith platform](https://smith.langchain.com/)
    - Create a new account or sign in
    - Create a new project
-   - Choose "OpenAI Agents SDK" as your framework
+   - Choose `OpenAI Agents SDK` as your framework
    - Copy your API keys from the settings page